General-MP/project_euler_solution/README.md

 # Project Euler Solutions

-This repository contains solutions to the first 970 problems from [Project Euler](https://projecteuler.net/).
+This repository contains solutions to the 903 problems from [Project Euler](https://projecteuler.net/).
 Each problem includes multiple approaches, mathematical proofs, and tests to ensure correctness.

 ## Project Overview